 Actionable Insights

 Generation X, while smaller in size than Millennials, remains a significant demographic for nonprofits.
-Gen X-ers take advantage of opportunities to volunteer, demonstrating their commitment to community engagement.
-While they might not be digital natives, they respond well to text or voice call campaigns and are also likely to donate to a charity after seeing a post on social media (Nonprofit Source, n.d.).
+Gen X-ers take advantage of opportunities to volunteer, demonstrating their strong preference for a personal relationship with the organizations they support.
+(Fidelity Charitable) While they might not be digital natives, they respond well to text or voice call campaigns and are also likely to donate to a charity after seeing a post on social media (Nonprofit Source, n.d.).
+Email communications that are concise and clearly demonstrate efficiency and outcomes are also ways to engage Generation X. (Donor Dock)

 Baby Boomers